 - 6-8 eggs

-- 2 red or black tea bagsor 2 tbsp loose tea leaves
+- 2 black tea bags or 2 tbsp loose tea leaves

-- 1 chinese spice bag or use chinese five spice powder
+- 1 chinese spice bag or use 1 tbsp chinese five spice powder

 - Bring to boil the water with two tea bags, soy sauce, salt, and one Chinese spice bag.
 You can usually find the spice bag at a Chinese grocery store.
 If you can’t find this at your local Asian grocery store, you can use about 1 tbsp of Chinese five spice powder.

-Cook the eggs with the tea mixture on a low simmer for about 2 hours.
-Keep the lid on to keep water mixture from evaporating.
+- Cook the eggs with the tea mixture on a low simmer (don't let it bubble) for about 20 minutes.
+Keep the lid on to keep tea mixture from evaporating.

-- Let the eggs, submerged in the water mixture sit in pot overnight (about 8 hours), to allow the eggs to absorb the flavors.
+- Place eggs, still submerged in the tea mixture into the fridge for 24 hours to allow the eggs to absorb the flavors.